 The Windows user guide says Windows 11/10/8 supports client Hyper-V. So what exactly is Hyper-V?
 Well, Hyper-V stands for Hypervisor-based virtualization.
 Perhaps Hyper-V has been part of the earlier two versions of Windows.
 Microsoft now plans to make it a part of the client operating system by integrating this service with Windows 11/10.
 Sounds interesting, isn’t it?
 Yes, it does.

 Let me explain to you, step by step, how it works.

 Hyper-V requires a 64-bit system that has Second Level Address Translation (SLAT).
 SLAT is a feature present in the current generation of 64-bit processors by Intel & AMD.
 You’ll also need a 64-bit version of Windows 8, and at least 4GB of RAM.
-Hyper-V does support creation of both 32-bit and 64-bit operating systems in the Virtual Machines.
+Hyper-V does support the creation of both 32-bit and 64-bit operating systems in Virtual Machines.

 - First of all, you need to install Hyper-V from the Windows feature console on Windows 11/10.
 Just tick mark the Hyper-V checkbox and press Enter.
 Windows now reboot and Hyper-V gets installed on your PC.

 - Second, you need to create a Virtual network.
 As usual, the Network is created using switches, so create a switch using the switch manager on the right-hand side of the Hyper-V Manager.

 - Lastly, you need to load a virtual machine to use this switch.
 Create a virtual machine by clicking “new” and then “virtual machine” on the right-hand side.
 You need to have an ISO file of an operating system to create a virtual machine.
 Suppose you want to have a virtual machine containing Windows 10 – make sure you have a Windows 10 ISO file.
 You will be asked to install the operating system while creating a virtual machine.
 At that moment you need to load your ISO file.